pmasulli/EyeTrackingPCA/README.md

 ## Citation

-On top of the conditions stipulated in the software license (see the `LICENSE` file), you are kindly asked to cite our manuscript if you make use of this code in any academic context.
+On top of the conditions stipulated in the software license (see the `LICENSE` file), you are kindly asked to cite our article if you make use of this code in any academic context.